HarryTrimble/service_register/README.md

 Information to include in your contribution:

 - [service name](https://check-before-you-start.herokuapp.com/start-page).
 For example 'Adopt a child'
-- Custodian; the person responsible for the service, if any
+- custodian; the person responsible for the service, if any
 - which parts of governments and industries deliver that service.
 For example DWP HMRC accountancy-industry
-- Policy area the service belongs to.
+- policy area the service belongs to.
 For example 'Housing'